FIX: Windows Defender error code 0x80073afc [Full Guide]

 Everything in Windows 10 has its own service, and Windows Defender is not different.
 Make sure that the Security service is running in order for Windows Defender to function normally.

 - Press the Windows Key + R and enter gpedit.msc.

 - Now press Enter or click OK.

 - When the Group Policy Editor opens, in the left pane navigate to the following path:

 Computer ConfigurationAdministrative TemplateWindows ComponentsWindows Defender Antivirus

 - In the right pane, double-click Turn off Windows Defender Antivirus.

 - Select Not Configured and click Apply and OK to save changes.

 If you have all the necessary permissions, and the service is running, you might need to make a few changes in the Group Policy editor.
 Here’s what you need to do:

-Windows Defender error code 0x80073afc can cause a lot of problems, so be sure to try some of our solutions.
-If the problem persists, you might want to consider using a third-party antivirus software.
+Windows Defender error code 0x80073afc can cause a lot of problems, so be sure to try some of our solutions and let us know what worked for you in the comments section below.